Chillswim Ullswater 7.5 Miles End to End – 11th July 2026

 There will be 6 x boat feed stations along the route near to the shore approximately every mile of the swim – stocked with water, energy drink and jelly babies.

 You must wear a swim tow-float/dry bag for this event.
-Please note that the entry fee does not include a tow-float, you can purchase one at point of entry or see them HERE
+Please note that the entry fee does not include a tow-float.

 • Arrive at the Event HQ either the evening before or the morning of the swim and we’ll give you your race pack with swim hat, timing chip, tow float sticker and wrist band for your allocated bus shuttle time.